OliverGray03/MS2-Example/readme.md

     - [Chrome lighthouse](https://en.wikipedia.org/wiki/Google_Lighthouse) Testing was used
     - Google Dev Tools was used throughout
     - [Responsinator](http://www.responsinator.com/) was used to test the responsiveness of the website
+    - [JS Fiddle](https://jsfiddle.net/) was used as a note pad to help map out my JS code

 ## Testing